inventree/inventree-docs/docs/start/install.md

 !!! info "WSL"

-    Alternatively, if you are running under the Windows operating system you can install and run InvenTree using the <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL (Windows Subsystem for Linux)</a> framework.
+    Alternatively, if you are running under the Windows operating system you can install and run InvenTree using the [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) framework.
 Running under WSL provides a Linux compatible layer which simplifies InvenTree installation.

 ### FreeBSD